debarshri/IR/README.md

 Feel free to change stuff - like the directory path could be read from an environment variable that was established prior to the GUI startup via a Python script, for example.

+<b> Web Project

+It is quite unconventionally programmed

+We have the classes for Creating Index, Pre-processing, Searching and respective utility methods which are called in the JSP scriplets